MicrosoftDocs/microsoft-salescopilot-docs/articles/view-understand-meeting-summary.md

 - **Products**: Displays the names of the products mentioned during the call; for example, "I only know how to use a Fabrikam LED TV".

 - **Keywords**: Displays keywords that can be used as best practices during the call.
-If topics are identified in the transcript, they are displayed first and then rest of the keywords are displayed.
-More information: [View Viva Topics in meeting summary](#view-viva-topics-in-meeting-summary-preview)

 - **Other brands and organizations**: Displays brand and organization names (other than your own) that the customer mentioned during the call.